rkbose/Nabby-tiny-doorbell/Readme.md

 Nabaztag-messenger
-Nabby - Nabaztag rabbit messagenger Project created by Raj Bose, July 2020
+Nabby - Nabaztag rabbit messagenger Project created by Raj Bose, September 2022

-This project was created to convert an old non functioning NABAZTAG rabbit into a messaging system connected on Wifi.
-Features are:
+This project was created to crete tiny versions of the original NABAZTAG rabbit.
+These tiny versions called NABBY's are part of a home messaging and sensor system connected on Wifi.

-MP3 pla